 Whether you're a novice researcher or a senior starting your thesis, this series of worksheets will help step you through the basic research process:

 The first step of any research project is to understand the assignment.
-If this is not done, you will often travel down dead-end roads, wasting time along the way.
+If this isn't done, you'll often travel down dead-end paths, wasting time along the way.
 Make sure you know the parameters:

 Once you have the answers to these questions, you can get started on selecting a topic.
 Brainstorming can be a successful way to get some ideas down on paper.
 Seeing one's ideas in writing is often an impetus for the writing process.
-Though brainstorming is particularly effective when a topic has been chosen, it can also be a way to help narrow a topic.
-Make it a timed writing session and jot down in list or bulleted form any ideas that come to your mind.
+Though brainstorming is particularly effective when a topic has been chosen, it can also be a way to help narrow - or in some cases, broaden - a topic.
+Make it a timed writing session and jot down in list or bulleted form any ideas that come to mind.
 At the end of the timed period, peruse your list for patterns.
-If it appears that something seems to be standing out in your mind, pursue this as a topic possibility.
+If it appears that something is standing out in your mind, pursue this as a topic possibility.